WebucatorTraining/ssis-55321A/L04-common-tasks-HighLevel.md

  cube
  processing package will run.
 Rather than actually processing data, for this simulation, a pop-up message box will appear telling you which package is running.
-Once you click `OK`, that package will complete successfully.
+Once you click <code class="nocopy">OK</code>, that package will complete successfully.
 This will allow you to test the control flow.